 Exhibition opening: Thursday 24 March, 5pm–6.30pm

-Gertrude Contemporary is proud to present STUDIO WORK (COMPRESSION WITH OPENING PLANE), a new sculptural work by Studio Artist, Helen Grogan in Studio 10.
+Gertrude Contemporary was proud to present STUDIO WORK (COMPRESSION WITH OPENING PLANE), a new sculptural work by Studio Artist, Helen Grogan in Studio 10.

-This piece is part of a two-month research project undertaken in Studio 10 in which Grogan has focused on sculpture as a means of making spatial ‘sketches’ within conditions that are already present.
-In this brief studio exhibition, the studio has integrated itself as an immanent compositional material, functioning as both a physical and conceptual support.
+This piece was part of a two-month research project undertaken in Studio 10 in which Grogan focused on sculpture as a means of making spatial ‘sketches’ within conditions that are already present.
+In this brief studio exhibition, the studio integrated itself as an immanent compositional material, functioning as both a physical and conceptual support.

 reiterated notes: compressed space. expanded space. transparent support structures. the sketch is enough. it takes time to get a sense of the workings of this place. tool for offering escape. a poem. a problem.

 Informed by studies in philosophy and choreography, Helen Grogan uses sculptural, photographic, and filmic means to approach space and observation as material(s).
 Her works directly engage exhibition sites as situations to be expanded and opened in material, ontological, and political ways.
 With a particular interest in framing what is already occurring, Grogan works from the perspective that the gallery exhibition is itself performative and viewers are implicated through the physical act of observation.
 Grogan's practice operates critically and dynamically with exhibition formats and institutional conditions.
 Her works often incorporate explicit processes of flux, drift, layering, and reconfiguration as means to push or stretch potential temporalities and spatialities.
 By employing devices that resist fixed or prioritised points of view or points in time, her works seek an embodied attention within the ever moving present and actual.